Last Updated on September 24, 2023 by Anna Baumann

 - Written warning

-You might think that’s extreme.
-Think whatever you like.
-If you let this stuff get out of hand, I promise you’ll regret it.
+You might think that’s extreme, and you can think what you want.
+But if you let this get out of hand, I promise you’ll regret it.
 Firing people is the pits.
-But it’s better than having good people quit because you didn’t have the courage to end a bad situation when you should have.
+But it’s better than having good people quit because you weren’t brave enough to end a bad situation when you should have.